 - Appearance of relevant keywords in reviews

 While you don’t have control over what customers write in their reviews, you can encourage your customers to leave reviews on Google to increase your total number.
-You can use Square Marketing to send automated email and text message campaigns that prompt customers to give reviews at key points in their lifecycle with your brand.
-You may even incentivize customers by offering a special deal or reward for those that leave a Google review.
+Create a strategy to ask for reviews at key points in the customer’s interactions with your brand.
+You may even incentivise customers by offering a special deal or reward for those that leave a Google review.

 Google will scan the URL you’ve connected to your Business Profile to check for relevant keywords in the meta title and the quality of links that drive back to that page.
 The more relevant keywords and high-quality backlinks, the more evidence Google sees that your business is relevant to users.